Pepperstone

 Is crypto trading legal in Oman?

 Yes, cryptocurrency trading is allowed in Oman under specific regulatory conditions.
 The Central Bank of Oman and the CMA have issued guidelines to ensure investor protection and AML compliance.
-Global brokers like Pepperstone and Capital.com offer secure crypto CFDs on Bitcoin, Ethereum, and other leading digital assets, allowing speculation without the need for private wallets.
+Global brokers like Pepperstone, Capital.com, and Base Markets offer secure crypto CFDs on Bitcoin, Ethereum, and other leading digital assets, allowing speculation without the need for private wallets.

 Choosing the right trading broker is one of the most important steps for success.
 Omani traders should evaluate brokers based on:

-Recommended globally regulated brokers serving Omani traders include Pepperstone and Capital.com, both known for low trading costs, high execution speed, and regional support.
+Recommended globally regulated brokers serving Omani traders include Pepperstone, Capital.com, and Base Markets, all known for low trading costs, high execution speed, and regional support.
+Base Markets offers spreads from 0.0 pips, $0 minimum deposit, and MT5 (MetaTrader 5) — regulated by FCA (Mauritius).

 Modern brokers in Oman use secure, AI-enhanced trading platforms designed for speed, accuracy, and reliability.